munawar-manzoor/Image-picker/README.md

 It is widely used in React Native development for a variety of applications such as social media, e-commerce, and photography apps.

-#you need to install these package
+#you-need-to-install-these package
 @baronha/react-native-multiple-image-picker.

-#to save the image path in data base you need to install sqlite storage libraray
+#to save-the image-path-in-data-base-you-need-to-install-sqlite-storage-libraray
 react-native-sqlite-storage